vickmuir/Backup/evault-exchange-plugin.md

 {:note: .note}
 {:important: .important}

-# Installing the EVault Exchange plug-in
+# Installing the Exchange plug-in

 The Exchange plug-in is installed with the Windows Agent on the host.
 Through the WebCC portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.